nevinera/rspec-cover_it/README.md

 give the right immediate impression.
 I'm contemplating using an `after(:suite)` hook and aggregating them myself, but at the end of the day RSpec is in control of the output stream, and we don't entirely fit its metaphor.

+We're using `Object.const_source_location` to find the path of the source file defining a given constant.
+That _mostly_ works, but it actually gives the path of the _first_ source file that defined that constant.
+So if your gem defines its version in `lib/foo/version.rb` (as an example), in a separate file from lib/foo.rb, the _path_ for `Foo` may end up being the former.
+Which is.. not going to have much coverable code, of course.
+This is an edge case, but one that is likely to occur fairly regularly.
+I haven't thought of a _good_ solution yet.
+Perhaps if the `covers` array includes a string, we should treat it as a relative path?